Using Chame

 Users of the low-level API are encouraged to consult the appropriate sections of the standard while implementing hooks provided by htmlparser.

-To achieve O(1) comparisons of certain categories of strings (tag and attribute names) and a lower memory footprint, Chame uses string interning.
-This means that while minidom users will only have to call the appropriate conversion functions on Document.factory for converting the output to string, consumers of htmlparser must implement string interning themselves (be that through MAtomFactory or a custom solution).
+To achieve O(1) comparisons of tag and attribute names and a lower memory footprint, Chame uses string interning.
+While minidom users can simply call the appropriate conversion functions on Document.factory, consumers of htmlparser must implement string interning themselves, be that through MAtomFactory or a custom solution.

 Note that (as per standard) the tokenization stage strips out all NUL characters, so strings from the parser can be safely converted to cstrings.